-A: Rhythm ‘N Blooms will again include an educational element this year with Musician’s Corner on Saturday, April 5 from 2pm-8pm.
-Musician’s Corner is open to the public and will include workshops and artists’ conversations.
+A: Rhythm ‘N Blooms will again include an educational element this year with Musician’s Corner on Saturday, April 5 from 1:00pm-8:15pm.
+Musician’s Corner is free, open to the public, and will include workshops and artists’ conversations.
 Spend some time visiting Boyd’s Jig and Reel and participate in our featured workshops such as songwriting and voice technique and style.
 You’ll also be able to gain insight to some of our performing musicians’ accounts and views about their experiences as well as contemporary subjects regarding the musical world. *Workshops will be filled on a first come, first serve basis

 Q: What’s up with the Epiphone guitars that Knox County art students decorated that will be around all weekend?